tc39/how-we-work/how-to-participate-in-meetings.md

 The only exception where consensus may be “undone” soon after it was made is due to inappropriate exclusion of someone from the discussion, e.g., if the item hadn’t been placed on the agenda by the deadline, leading a delegate to not attend a meeting where they would have objected to the consensus.
 Self-exclusion does not qualify, e.g. people choosing not to attend or not reading the agenda ahead of time.

-The process to achieve consensus requires explicit support from two attendees besides the presenter.
+The process to achieve consensus requires explicit support from committee members (ideally multiple) aside from the presenter.
 This requirement exists to ensure that there is active support in committee from the proposal aside from the champion, rather than simply a lack of explicit objections.

 ## Tools for participation